 Digital Identity Research Initiative (DIRI)

-DIRI is a targeted and multidisciplinary research initiative to explore key questions around digital identity systems with a focus on Aadhaar.
-It was launched on July 5, 2017 in collaboration with Omidyar Network.
+The Digital Identity Research Initiative (DIRI) is a targeted and multidisciplinary policy-oriented research intervention at the Indian School of Business (ISB).
+With a view to explore key questions around digital identity in India, particularly Aadhaar – the Indian government’s biometric identity programme – DIRI was launched on July 5, 2017 in collaboration with the Omidyar Network.

 The Digital Identity Research Initiative has three goals

 Production of high quality and timely research on digital identity, with a focus on Aadhaar, to address critical knowledge gaps

 Targeted engagement with relevant stakeholders to ensure that research results can inform policy and strategy decisions, while the findings are effectively disseminated to ensure easy and wider access

 Build a global research ecosystem for Digital Identity, with a focus on India